ryanmcnally93/torquay-sunday-league/README.md

 - Tutor support and the Slack community at Code Institute for their help.

 This readme.md was spellchecked using the spell checker extension for Chrome.

+All documents within this repository have been formatted using "Prettier".